 Featuring the best list covering interesting facts about China online.
 If you thought you knew all there is to know, think again my friend.
 China offers a unique blend of ancient tradition and technological ambition, two key elements that help set the stage for an unforgettable experience.
 If you plan to schedule a China tour or visit in the near future, loading up on as much intellectual ammo as possible is always a good idea.

 Let’s get started.

 1. Despite having roughly the same continental size as the USA, China has one-time zone.
 So you’ll find that in some areas the sun rises at 10 a.m. in December and sets at 10 p.m. in June.

 2. China’s capital city name has changed over the years.
-It has been known as Dadu, Yanjing, and Beiping.
-Peking or Beijing, it means “Northern Capital.”
+It was formally known as Dadu, Yanjing, Peking and Beiping.
+Today it’s Beijing, which means “Northern Capital.”

 3. China has the world’s oldest in-use writing system, it’s over 3000 years old, and has over 20,000 distinct characters.

 4. One out of every five people in the world is Chinese.

-5. China’s national banner was adopted in 1949 and was first flown in Tiananmen Square, which is the world’s biggest public gathering place.
+5. China’s national banner was adopted in 1949 and was first flown in Tiananmen Square, the world’s largest public gathering place.

-6. The China flag features the colour red in the banner; which symbolizes revolution; a big star which symbolizes communism; and also little stars which represent its population.
+6. The China flag features the color red in the banner, which symbolizes revolution; a big star, which symbolizes communism; and little stars, which represent its population.